 The newest miracle chemical this year for your swimming pool is the Phosphate Eliminator which removes Phosphates from your pool that some say are the main source of food for Algae.
-Do I need to remove phosphates from my swimming pool water?
+Do you need to remove phosphates from my swimming pool water?

-- Keep pool chemically balanced
+- Keep pool chemistry balanced

 Your Pool is a Chemically controlled process that if kept under certain conditions won’t have algae competing for any phosphates that are naturally found in your pool.
 Phosphates enter the pool water through the air, wind, and people using it and are considered one of many algae food sources found in water.